themainframe/5g-m2-usb3-interface-pcb/README.md

 # 5G M.2 USB3 Interface Board

-I’ve been experimenting with 5G cellular modules recently, and found that many of the break-out boards (mostly designed for 4G modules) for the M.2 modules can’t supply the required current at the peaks during transmission.
+I’ve been experimenting with 5G cellular modules recently, and found that many of the break-out boards that run on just USB power (mostly designed for 4G modules) for the M.2 modules can’t supply the required current at the peaks during transmission.
 I decided to design my own in KiCad with dual-power input, Nano-SIM slot, and USB 3 to support the required data rates for 5G.

 ![Board with an old 4G module installed for testing.
 No, I don't care about the IMEI number...](images/board-top-bottom.jpg)